The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 This list is not exhaustive.

-maintained etc. by the particular charity granting a right of admission
+etc. by the particular charity granting a right of admission but must be

-but must be preserved, kept etc. by a charity, with similar objects to
+preserved, kept etc. by a charity, with similar objects to the charity making

 Gift Aid can apply to donations which give the donor a right of admission to the property of more than one charity.
 The visitor who chooses to make a donation must, however, know which charity or charities are sharing his donation, and in what proportions.
 There are two general scenarios possible: